ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## New Section limitation

-A New Section (`NewSection`) limitation specifies whether the User has access to assigning content to a given Section.
+A New Section (`NewSection`) limitation specifies whether the user has access to assigning content to a given Section.

 In the `section/assign` policy you can combine this with Section limitation to limit both from and to values.